top of page

 a Gunpowder brown taken with a zebra midge

-Fly fishing for trout in Western Maryland
+Trout fishing in Western Maryland

 Located in the more remote part of Western Maryland are the Savage River and the North Branch of the Potomac River.
 I spent an idyllic weekend fishing both waters during the most glorious fall weather that one can experience in this part of the world.
 Between the two waters, there are approximately 50 miles of fishing opportunities offering prospects for rainbows, browns, brookies, cutthroat and goldens, as well as smallmouth in the lower portions of the North Branch of the Potomac.